-The cap is lost, and the property must be reassessed at just value as of January 1st of the year following a change of ownership: "any sale, foreclosure, or transfer of legal title or beneficial title in equity to any person, except as provided in this subsection."
+The cap is lost, and the property must be reassessed at just value as of January 1st of the year following a change of ownership: "any sale, foreclosure, or transfer of legal title or beneficial title in equity to any person, except as provided in this subsection"

-- Sale - Death of homestead recipient (except when left to a spouse or minor children) - Removal of a co-owner from title - Addition of a co-owner to title if the new co-owner applies for their own homestead exemption on the property.
+- a.
+Sale - b.
+Death of homestead recipient (except when left to a spouse or minor children) - c.
+Removal of a co-owner from title - d.
+Addition of a co-owner to title if the new co-owner applies for their own homestead exemption on the property